-My role as a dietitian is to guide my clients in determining the best nutrition habits, lifestyle and exercise routines, and stress-reduction techniques to help them feel healthy, confident, and comfortable.
-Over the past 8 years, I’ve learned that what works for one person is not going to work for everyone.
+My role as a dietitian is to guide my clients in determining the best nutrition habits, lifestyle routines, and stress-reduction techniques to help them feel healthy, confident, and comfortable.
+Over the past 10 years of nutrition counseling, I have learned that what works for one person will not work for everyone.
 The body is a complicated machine and every individual has a different set of tools.
+Intermittent fasting is just one of those tools.

-Time-restricted eating, which is often lumped together with intermittent fasting (IM), had been on my list to experiment with for over a year.
-I knew I needed to do my research but I avoided it because I didn’t think it would work for me.
+Time-restricted eating, most often referred to as intermittent fasting (IM), had been on my list to experiment with for over a year.
+Despite the emerging research, I didn’t think it would work for me.
 I get up early and I like to start my day with breakfast right away.
 If I workout in the evenings, I eat something afterward to help with recovery.
 Going 14-16 hours without food sounded like hell.

 First, what is intermittent fasting?